 3. Finally, we’re going to use the “Legitimate Parasite SEO” technique, to locate URLs (questions) on each of the forums which are ranking highly (page 1) in Google.
 This essentially means that the posts get a steady flow of organic traffic, which we want to tap into.

-4. List all of these URLs that have suitable question to answer, remember, you want provide value and show that you’re a decent, honest member of the community, before all-out promoting your website.
+4. List all of these URLs that have a suitable question to answer, remember, you want provide value and show that you’re a decent, honest member of the community, before all-out promoting your website.

 It’s also important to note, the questions that you find on these forums will not all be “completely ideal” to promote your “money posts” or product pages… However, you have to think outside of the box, and even pre-form a sales funnel, and a buyer-persona of each person within the sales funnel process.